Relative commutant pictures of Roe algebras: More about VL_infty(X)

-$\SV\left(X\right)$ and $\SV_\oomega\left(X\right)$ are commutative unital C*-algebras, and therefore by Gelfand's Theorem, each are algebras of continuous functions on a compact Hausdorff space, namely the Gelfand spectrum of the respective algebras.
-As these C*-algebras are nonseparable, their spectra are nonmetrizable.
-Here we show a relationship between the asymptotic dimension of $X$ and the covering dimension (suitably interpreted) of these spectra.
-In fact we use the nuclear dimension of the algebras, which (for the spectra) corresponds to a version of covering dimension which is slightly modified (in this nonseparable case) from the original definition.
-The modification is as follows.
+Since we will be considering nuclear dimension for the commutative and nonseparable C*-algebras $\SV(X)$ and $\SV_\oomega(X)$, let us explain exactly the modification to covering dimension that is entailed by nuclear dimension.
 Let $Y$ be a locally compact Hausdorff space; call an open set $U\subseteq Y$ a \emph{preimage-open} set if it is the preimage of an open subset of $\mathbb R$ under a continuous function $Y \to \mathbb R$.
 Then the nuclear dimension of $C_0(Y)$ is equal to the smallest number $d$ such that every finite cover of $Y$ consisting of preimage-open sets has a $(d+1)$-colourable refinement consisting of preimage-open sets (see the proof of \cite[Proposition 3.3]{KirchbergWinter:CovDim}, and \cite[Proposition 2.4]{WinterZacharias:NucDim}; this fact is alluded to in the discussion before \cite[Proposition 2.4]{WinterZacharias:NucDim}).
 (In the second countable situation, or more generally when $Y$ is a normal space, all open sets are preimage-open, which is why nuclear dimension coincides with the usual definition of covering dimension in this case.)

 \begin{defn} (\cite[\S 1.E]{Gromov:AsympInvariants}) Let $X$ be a metric space.
 Then the asymptotic dimension of $X$ is at most $d\in \mathbb N$, written $\asdim(X) \leq d$, if for every $R>0$, there exists a cover of $X$ of the form $(U^{(i)}_j)_{i=0,\dots,d;\,j\in J}$, such that for each $i=0,\dots,d$, the family $(U^{(i)}_j)_{j\in J}$ is $R$-disjoint and uniformly bounded. \end{defn}